Santa Parades and Winter Festivals in Southeastern New Brunswick

 Greater Moncton Area

 One of the largest holiday parades in the country!
-The Royale Greater Moncton Santa Claus Parade takes place Saturday, November 23 at 5pm, starting at the corner of Cameron and Main Streets in downtown.
-Watch for five Family Fun Zones along the way, with entertainment before the big event – and don’t forget your letters to Santa & non-perishable food donations.
+The Royale Greater Moncton Santa Claus Parade takes place Saturday, November 22 at 5pm, starting at the corner of Cameron and Main Streets in downtown.
+Watch for three Family Fun Zones along the way, with entertainment before the big event – and don’t forget your letters to Santa & non-perishable food donations.
 Check out our tips for watching with littles!
-High winds and heavy rains forced the cancellation of the parade this year.

 MUST READ: Pickle Planet’s Guide to the Royale Greater Moncton Santa Claus Parade